What is a singing bowl massage?

 The sound given off by singing bowls is a result of vibration.
-Let's take a look now at mechanical vibrations apart from the sonic properties of the bowl.
+Let's take a look now at mechanical vibrations apart from the sonic properties of a singing bowl.

-There is a category of singing bowls that I call "Massaging bowls".
-These bowls have really smooth and sensible mechanical vibrations and as you might of guessed by now, are good to place on the body for a nice massage.
+There is a category of singing bowls that I call "massaging singing bowls".
+These bowls have really smooth and sensible mechanical vibrations and as you might have guessed by now, are good to place on the body for a nice singing bowl massage therapy.
 Some of these bowls are also perfect for reflexology.

 A massaging bowl should be medium or large size but lightweight and should produce a smooth and relaxing low tone that is barely noticeable.
 At the same time, the bowl could (not must) be able to play high pitch as well (if you'd like to offer to the client a change of mental and emotional states).

 One of the marks you'll see attached to the bowl's description is "M", which means massaging properties.
 The scale is 1-5.
 The higher the number, the more sensible are the vibrations of the instrument.

 If you have found this article interesting, we would strongly appreciate it if you could please share it with your friends.
 We would also love to hear your feedback.
 Please, help us by writing your thoughts and experience in the comments window below the article.